Dog Owners Are Liable When Their Pets Bite

 Dog owners have a legal duty to control their animals and ensure that their animals are properly leashed and confined.
 When a dog attacks a human, severe injury and emotional trauma can result.

-At Britton Law, in Fayetteville, our dog bite injury lawyer has been helping personal injury victims recover compensation for their injuries for more than 25 years.
+At Britton Law, in Fayetteville, our dog bite injury lawyers have been helping personal injury victims recover compensation for their injuries for more than 25 years.
 Dog attacks should not be chalked up to mere bad luck.
 It is important to hold owners accountable for their irresponsible actions.

 We Handle All Types Of Injury Cases